JonathanPollyn/Machine-Learning-for-Data-Science/README.md

 Topic 8 -  Ensemble Methods

 ## Usage
-Download or clone the folder, then create a path in your local machine to source the data.
+1. Download or clone the folder
+2. Create a path in your local machine that will be the source for the dataset
+3. Launch anaconda
-Next, launch anaconda and open the file using a jupyter notebook.
+4. Open the file using a jupyter notebook
+5. Change the path of the data to your new path
+6. Run the code